isofarro/zettel-link-notes/api-tests.md

    - First run the health check to ensure the API is running
    - Create a taxonomy (it will get ID 1)
    - Create some terms in that taxonomy
-   - Create a note using those terms
+   - Create a note with front matter
-   - Retrieve the note to verify all relationships are properly saved
+   - Retrieve the note to verify it was saved correctly

 ## Response Status Codes